massaroni/zk-synchronizer/README.md

 ## Installing

+**This is a beta release, and I'm definitely rolling out some small improvements and api-breaking changes, in the next couple days.**

 As of version 1.0, the artifact is not hosted in any public maven repository, so you'll have to clone this repo and build it on your end.

 ### Requirements